trywilco/wilco-docs/docs/building-your-quest/actions/github-create-repo.md

 **Type**: Action

-Create new repo for the user
+Creates new repo for the user.

 ## Params